amballa/Lambda-Project/index.md

 For the **single variable model**:
 - Null Hypothesis: there is no relationship between the number of UFO sightings and revenue of Sci-Fi movies
-- Alternative Hypthesis: there _is_ a relationship between the variables
+- Alternative Hypothesis: there _is_ a relationship between the variables

 For the **multi-variable model**:
 - Null Hypothesis: there is no relationship between the number of UFO sightings and revenue of Sci-Fi movies after accounting for population
-- Alternative Hypthesis: there _is_ a relationship between the variables, even after accounting for population
+- Alternative Hypothesis: there _is_ a relationship between the variables, even after accounting for population

 ### Data Wrangling & Feature Engineering